aleknik/serbian-plugin/README.md

-#udd06
-Upravljanje digitalnim dokumentima Elasticsearch Analyzer / Digital documents management Elasticsearch Analyzer

 # DESCRIPTION:
 SerbianAnalyzerElasticSearchPlugin is used for analyzing and preparing input text for indexing.

-This plugin has been written for ApacheLucene v4.9 and ElasticSearch v1.3.2.
+This plugin has been written for ApacheLucene v7.5.0 and ElasticSearch v6.5.3.

 # TEXT PROCESS FLOW: